 Non-destructive measurement of chemical properties of large waste volumes is mostly related to waste acceptance criteria, for example safety during transport and storage and long-term stability, integrity to the containment.
 Some chemical related problems have only occurred after long time storage, for example corrosion, gas build-up and gel forming, thereby increasing the waste acceptance criteria over time.
 Although the focus is on non-destructive investigations, chemical properties are mostly examined in-directly via a fraction by sampling or indirect via the equilibrium with the environment.
 Sampling can be done strategically to be representative of the waste, in time before storage or enclosure and in context of known waste streams, thus one sample for several volumes.
-The listed techniques are therefore sample based or monitoring based, for example attached to the raw waste, enclosure and environment.
-The need to innovate a technique from sample analysis into more closely positioned to the real waste, is not yet explored.
+The listed techniques are therefore sample based or monitoring based, for example analysis into more closely positioned to the real waste, is not yet explored.